 In other words, this is an encouraged marketing activity where you (the company) initiate your stakeholders to tell their peers about your product/services.

-Let’s explore an example of this.
+Let’s explore an example of stakeholder or employee advocacy:

 In this case, you are the insurance company.
 By creating an employee advocacy program, you can offer your employees rewards or benefits to promote your offerings to potential customers.

 Before you know it, you’ll have broadened your consumer base, developed a strong workforce with high morale, and maximized your bottom line.

 Unlike the example of word-of-mouth-marketing, for peer-to-peer-marketing, stakeholders are actively encouraged toward your desired action.